 After a successful tender, McArdle Sport Tec were selected with TigerTurf to construct and install the new 61m x 43m pitch complete with fencing and floodlighting at an old tarmac site within the community centre grounds.

-Watford stars Troy Deeney, Heurelho Gomes and Jerome Sinclair joined Graham Taylor OBE, Hornets legend and Football Foundation Ambassador, officially unveiled Watford FC Community Sports and Education Trust’s (CSET) new 3G pitch in November 2016.
+Watford stars Troy Deeney, Heurelho Gomes and Jerome Sinclair joined Graham Taylor OBE, Hornets legend and Football Foundation Ambassador, to officially unveil Watford FC Community Sports and Education Trust’s (CSET) new 3G pitch in November 2016.

-Watford FC’s media team who took some video footage of the construction progress, these can be found here https://mcardlesport.co.uk/videos/
+Watford FC’s media team took some video footage of the construction progress; this can be found here here.

 “The site will also be an important hub for grassroots football clubs and many other sports and groups in the area.
 Fantastically well done to all concerned!”

 Graham Taylor OBE, Former England Manager & Football Foundation Ambassador